What class should I take if I want to learn how to read music?

 What about other performance courses with higher numbers, such as 210, 312, etc. ?

-The 210 and higher numbered courses in performance are available only for Music Majors.
+The 210 and higher numbered courses in performance are reserved for music majors only.
 The only exception is 251 offered in the fall and spring semesters, which has as prerequisites the completion of four semesters of 201 and/or consent of the area faculty.

 When will I find out about when the 201 class meets?